 The player would parse the ContentSteering element upon receiving the MPD.
 Since the @queryBeforeStart attribute is present and set to true, instead of starting playback using the @defaultServiceLocation of "beta", it would make a request to the steering server.
-This request, after applying the rules of Annex I, would be:
+This request, after applying the rules of Annex I of ISO/IEC 23009-1 [2], would be:

 https://steeringservice.com/app/instance1234?sessionID=64829&token=1234